Entrant FAQs

 No. Vehicles running slicks cannot cruise and will be issued a No Cruising sticker at scrutineering.

 Your event ticket is all you need to access the event.
-To join the cruise route, simply find an entrant willing to take you along, no extra tickets are required.
+To join the Cruise Route, simply find an entrant willing to take you along.
+No additional tickets are required.

 Spectator & Ticket FAQs